How to Add Sheet with Name from Cell Using Excel VBA

 Things to Remember

-• Secondly, sheet names can contain a maximum of 31 characters.
+• Sheet names can contain a maximum of 31 characters.

-• Thirdly, there should not be any slashes, question marks, star marks (multiple signs), third brackets, or colons.
+• There should not be any slashes, question marks, asterisks, third brackets, or colons.

-• Next, the sheet name should begin or end with an apostrophe.
+• The sheet name should not begin or end with an apostrophe.

-• Lastly, you should not name the sheet with reserved words such as “History” in Excel.
+• Don’t name the sheet with reserved words such as “History”.

 Download Practice Workbook